DNA-and-Natural-Algorithms-Group/multistrand/README.md

 A: Yes.
 We have now added a preliminary tutorial, see /tutorials/leak_casestudy.

+Q: When I try to run any multistrand script, the console returns segfault 11.

+A: Please make sure $NUPACKHOME is set.
+When you run 'echo $NUPACKHOME' in bash, it should return the directory of your nupack installation.

 Q: How do I adjust the solvent salt concentrations?

 A: Like so. (units are M = mol / litre)